Leymus racemosus

 Leymus racemosus is a species of perennial wild rye known by the common name mammoth wild rye.
-It is native to southeastern and eastern Europe, Middle Asia, Caucasus, Siberia, China, Mongolia, New Zealand, and parts of North America.
+It is native to southeastern and eastern Europe, Middle Asia, the Caucasus, Siberia, China, Mongolia, and parts of North America.
+In New Zealand, it is an introduced species and is regarded as an environmental weed.
 Culms are 50–100 cm long, and 10–12 mm in diameter.

 Wheat is the primary source of grain in the human food supply worldwide today.
 Especially with the current population boom, there is a strong pressure to increase wheat production to sustain the global food demand.
 Several factors threaten crop expansion into new areas.
 Scientists have been investigating evolutionary relatives of wheat to incorporate into the modern cultivar to improve its resistance to biotic and abiotic stresses.
 Leymus racemosus is one such relative that has shown tremendous potential in this regard.

 Leymus racemosus is a perennial grass species that inhabits a wide variety of terrains, such as wet forests, drylands, coasts and soils with high saline concentrations.
 Introgression lines of L. racemosus have shown a stronger response to heat stress in terms of increased grain yields per spike.
 This is significant because heat stress significantly limits wheat production in tropical climates.
 High temperatures impose morphological changes that decrease production.
 Wheat grows optimally at temperatures between 18-24 degrees Celsius.
 Studies have shown that wheat exposure to temperatures between 28-32 degrees Celsius for a week can decrease crop yield by 20%.
 At the molecular level, this is linked to disrupting the thylakoid membranes on chloroplasts involved in photosynthesis.

 Leymus racemosus genes have also been shown to improve the modern cultivar's resistance to Fusarium Head Blight, a fungal infection that reduces grain quality and yield.
 This disease is usually found in warm and humid climates where wheat grows; however, scab epidemics have become more pervasive across North America and Europe due to climate change.
 Studies have isolated the specific genes that confer scab resistance, a disease characterized by lesions on the tuber, leaf or stem.
 These genes were incorporated into modern wheat, which displayed higher resistance to the fungal infection as compared with wheat lines that were not modified with L. racemosus genes.